viur-framework/viur-docs/source/quickstart.rst

 Examples for designers / frontend developers
 ----------------------

-As a template designer, you can focus on providing a good user experience and don't have to bother about thinks like access control.
-Need to render a list?
+As a template designer, you can focus on providing a good user experience and don't have to bother about things like access control.
+Do you need to render a list?
 You'll receive the global variable *skellist*:

 ::